 11. Gringo Trails

-Gringo Trails is another digital nomad documentary, that focusses on the traveling part.
+Gringo Trails is another digital nomad documentary, that focuses on the traveling part.
 But this time, it shows the negative impact tourism has.

-It follows traveler through South America, Africa, and Asia, reveals their stories and their experiences along the way.
+It follows travelers through South America, Africa, and Asia, revealing their stories and their experiences along the way.
 Although many locals today are dependent on tourists as a source of income, mass tourism also destroys the local culture.
-There are tons of trash everywhere, flora gets harmed, fauna disturbed, and traditions lose their authenticity.
+There are tons of trash everywhere, flora gets harmed, fauna is disturbed, and traditions lose their authenticity.

-A movie that definitely makes you reconsider our travel behavior.
+A movie that definitely makes you reconsider your travel behavior.
 You can rent or buy it on Amazon or check out the dates for upcoming public screenings and broadcasts on their website.

 12. Office Space